-Find out how PNG's scrimmage against West Brook went - Port Arthur News
+West Brook unleashes high-powered attack in PNG's final scrimmage before season opener - Port Arthur News

+West Brook unleashes high-powered attack in PNG’s final scrimmage before season opener

-The Port Neches-Groves Indians certainly faced a good taste in Thursday’s preseason scrimmage against the West Brook Bruins as they get ready for next week’s season opener.
+The Port Neches-Groves Indians certainly faced a good test in Thursday’s preseason scrimmage against the West Brook Bruins as they get ready for next week’s season opener.

-West Brook’s high-powered speedy offense gave PNG fits for most of the evening as the Bruins piled up nearly 400 yards of offense in racking up four touchdowns and a field goal in an event where no official score was kept.
+West Brook’s high-powered offense gave PNG fits for most of the evening as the Bruins piled up nearly 400 yards of offense in racking up four touchdowns and a field goal in an event where no official score was kept.
 The Indians had one touchdown, that coming on a 21-yard run by Koby Trahan.

 “We schedule tough teams like this for our scrimmages to help us get ready for our season,” PNG coach Brandon Faircloth said.
 “This shows us what we have to work on.
 We’ll watch the films and adjust.
 These scrimmages and our non-district games get us ready for district play.
 For us, it’s all about the district.”